google/j2objc/blog/_posts/2015-08-07-lambdas-in-java-8-dysfunctional-interfaces.md

 }
 {% endhighlight %}

-This block is swizzled into and Objective-C class as a class method on the first assignment, during which an instance is created.
+This block is swizzled into an Objective-C class as a class method on the first assignment, during which an instance is created.
 Future references to this lambda are instance lookups within our [FastPointerLookup](https://github.com/google/j2objc/blob/master/jre_emul/Classes/FastPointerLookup.m).

 Lambda classes are created at runtime, using [```objc_allocateClassPair```](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/ObjCRuntimeRef/#//apple_ref/c/func/objc_allocateClassPair) and [```objc_registerClassPair```](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/ObjCRuntimeRef/#//apple_ref/c/func/objc_registerClassPair).
 We add the currently unused ```_self``` parameter so we can extract an implementation for the block using [```imp_implementationWithBlock```](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/ObjCRuntimeRef/#//apple_ref/c/func/imp_implementationWithBlock), and we register this implementation as a class method using [```class_addMethod```](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/ObjCRuntimeRef/#//apple_ref/c/func/class_addMethod).